 Device Compliance - Windows

-In order for your computer running Windows OS to be deemed as compliant, it must meet all of these requirements:
+For your computer running Windows OS to be deemed as compliant, it must meet all these requirements:

-• Windows 11 version must be 22H2 with latest security patches installed (more details).
+• Windows 10 must be at version 22H2 with latest security patches installed (more details).

 • Windows Security real-time protection must be enabled (more details).